vagiedd/BosonStars/README.md

 # Bose-Einstein Condensate Solver
-Numerically solve the Einstein-Klein-Gordon equations of motion for two scalar boson stars.
-See arXiv ...
+Numerically solve the Einstein-Klein-Gordon equations of motion for two scalar boson stars, with relaxation method.

+By Chen Sun, Joshua Swaim, and Daniel Vagie.

 Important files are: